 If computer automation was something that was so bad for the economy, then why has the internet and automation made the world better for so many people regardless of their income class?
 If automation (which is what “canned software” essentially is) was something that was bad, economics and the law of supply and demand tells us that its value would eventually go to zero and such automation would stop because their would be no demand for it.
 But that’s not what has happened.
 Today, millions of Americans make money online with automated CMS platforms.

 I could go on.
 What about stock trading?
 Back in the 70s and early 80s, you had to call a broker on the phone and pay $120 a trade or more if you wanted to invest in the stock market.
 When the internet came out and the discount broker industry sprang up, brokers said it was going to destroy their industry.
 Did it?
 Not really.
 With cheaper trading fees of $10 a trade and lower, millions of Americans began investing in the stock market.
 Brokers went to work for online discount brokerage firms as more people than ever started investing and stock trading.
 If the internet and automation was a bad thing, the value of online brokerage firms would eventually drop to zero as demand for their services would eventually come to an end.
 That’s not what happened.
-In fact, entire new trading software companies sprang up and even stock trading blogs like GuerillaStockTrading came into being that are financed by popular stock traders like Jason Bond and Jeff Bishop.
+In fact, entire new trading software companies sprang up and even stock trading blogs like GuerillaStockTrading came into being.

 Computer automation has created new jobs that no one could even imagine 40 years ago.
 Automation has increased wealth across all income classes as prices are lowered so consumers are happier and can buy more with their hard earned dollars.
 The economy becomes deeper and more diverse as life becomes richer with greater opportunities for everyone, even someone who is disabled with Muscular Dystrophy (M.D.) like myself that can’t do a more physically demanding job.